4.1 Leadership & Management Introduction

 • Examine the roles of team members

-• Identify the activities managers perform
+• Identify steps in the management process and activities that managers perform

 • Describe the role of the RN as a leader and change agent